-If the President, the Vice President for Student Affairs, or designee decides at any point that the safety of a student or of the College is at stake, interim temporary suspension may be imposed against a student who is suspected of violating the Student Code of Conduct or any other rules, regulations, or procedures of the College or otherwise poses a risk to the safety to the campus, until the time student conduct resolution, disciplinary action, or a hearing can be completed.
+If the President, the Vice President for Student Affairs, or a designee decides at any point that the safety of a student or of the College is at stake, interim temporary suspension may be imposed against a student who is suspected of violating the Student Code of Conduct or any other rules, regulations, or procedures of the College or otherwise poses a risk to the safety to the campus.
+This suspension will be in effect until Student Conduct resolution, disciplinary action, or a hearing can be completed.
 This action assumes no determination of guilt, and the hearing will be held as soon as possible.